searchhub/preDict/README.md

 Spell correction fuzzy search library based on [SymSpell](https://github.com/wolfgarbe/symspell) with a few customizations and optimization:

+The fundament is the Symmetric Delete spelling correction algorithm which reduces the complexity of edit candidate generation and dictionary lookup for a given edit distance.
+It is six orders of magnitude faster (than the standard approach with deletes + transposes + replaces + inserts) and language independent.

+Additionally only deletes are required, no transposes + replaces + inserts.
+Transposes + replaces + inserts of the input phrase are transformed into deletes of the dictionary term.
+Replaces and inserts are expensive and language dependent: e.g. Chinese has 70,000 Unicode Han characters!

+The main goal was to increase accuracy by adding:

 * weighted Damerau-Levenshtein edit distance: each operation (delete, insert, swap, replace) can have another influence on the edit distance
 * added some customizing "hooks" that are used to:
   * add several proximities algorithms (Eudex, Jaro-Winkler, dice coefficient) that are applied for the top-k results.
 The results are then reordered based on a combined proximity